-Originally opened in the 1970’s, Irvine’s Adventure Playground was a cherished regional resource that fulfilled the desires of the people for a space in which their children could play, build, and explore.
-But in 2008, after decades of use, the playground closed to the dismay of the community in order to accommodate renovations being conducted on the adjacent community center.
-However, when the center reopened in July 2010, the playground remained inoperative due to safety, water, and accessibility concerns, and so began the long and arduous task of extensive analysis, redesign, and subsequent renovations to the playground.
+Originally opened in the 1970’s, Irvine Adventure Playground was a cherished regional resource for many years.
+But after decades of use, it stopped operating in 2008 in order to accommodate renovations occuring to the adjacent community center.
+The center eventually reopened in July 2010, but the playground remained closed due to safety and accessibility concerns.
+And so began the long and arduous task of rehabbing the park.

-There are only a handful of adventure playgrounds in the United States and they’re apparently all in California – Berkeley (open weekends), Huntington Beach (summer only), and Yorba Linda (summer day camp).
+There are only a handful of these types of adventure playgrounds in the country and they’re all apparently in California – Berkeley, Huntington Beach, and Yorba Linda.
 According to an NPR transcript from 2006, adventure playgrounds are more prevalent in Europe than the United States where children’s play takes priority over liabilities and lawsuits.

-So here we are today, several years later.
-Adventure Playground finally reopened to the delight of the public in December 2015, and it’s as cool a space as it could ever be.
-Since it’s not a traditional playground, there’s no swing sets, merry-go-rounds, or seesaws, but what it does offer is a rich play environment that engages and encourages children’s self-expression and development.
-So bring your kids out here!
-They are guaranteed to have a wonderful play experience.
+Adventure Playground reopened to the delight of the public in December 2015, and it’s as cool a space as it could ever be.
+Since it’s not a traditional playground, you won’t find any swing sets, merry-go-rounds, or seesaws, but what you will encounter is a rich play environment that engages and encourages children’s self-expression and development.

 – Sand pits and ride along construction toys supplied by the city.
 The ride-on working cranes are especially popular.

 – Wooden playhouse with chain link rope bridges, climbing walls, and other features.

 – Sensory garden/maze.

 – A supply of giant sized Lego-type building blocks for imaginative play, as well as large-scale, manipulative loose-play elements to configure how ever the kids want.